What is Elementary Education, its Importance & What are the Issues with Elementary Education

 5. Drinking Water Facility

-Clean Drinking water is also not available in many primary schools across the country.
+Clean Drinking water is also unavailable in many primary schools across the country.
 Many schools simply don’t have taps.

 6. Separate Teacher’s Toilet